Relative Charge Of A Neutron

 Neutron Magnetic Moment: A Further Nuance of its Internal Structure

 Beyond its charge, the neutron possesses another intriguing property: a magnetic moment.
-Even though the overall charge is zero, the neutron's constituent quarks, each possessing spin and orbiting around the center, generate a net magnetic moment.
+So even though the overall charge is zero, the neutron's constituent quarks, each possessing spin and orbiting around the center, generate a net magnetic moment.
 This magnetic moment indicates the internal structure of the neutron is not simply a static arrangement of charges but a dynamic system of moving charges.
 The existence of this magnetic moment provides further evidence for the quark model and supports the idea that the neutron is a composite particle rather than a fundamental one.

 The neutron's magnetic moment is approximately -1.91 nuclear magnetons, indicating it's a negative moment, which is unexpected given its overall neutral charge.
 This negative value arises from the complex interplay of the spins and movements of the quarks within the neutron.